Life in Cornwall

 In Falmouth, Good vibes cafe is a great place to stop by for amazing sandwiches and a great breakfast.
 If it's coffee you're after then head to Espressini.
 If you're heading down to Gylly Beach for a winter sea swim, then Gylly Beach Cafe is the place to warm up afterwards with their fantastic hot chocolate (or ice cream in the summer).
 When you parents are visiting or if you're treating someone to a special meal then nothing can beat The Cove at Maenporth or The Flying Fish restaurant at St Michael's hotel and spa.

-For food shopping, just outside Penryn you can find a large branch of ASDA where most students will do their food shopping.
+There is an ASDA just outside Penryn where most students will do their food shopping.
 ASDA is within walking distance from the campus or there is a bus which goes from campus to the supermarket.
-If you want great savings, head to Lidl, on the road to Penryn, a ten-minute bus ride from campus.
+There's a Lidl, on the road to Penryn, a 10 min bus ride from campus.
 Falmouth has a Tesco Metro and Tesco Express, on either side of the Moor and there is a Sainsbury's on the road between campus and Falmouth.

-Falmouth is one of the UK’s most historic harbours, so if you’re interested in sailing, watersports, tall ships, sea shanties and oyster festivals, you couldn’t come to a better place.
+Falmouth is one of the UK’s most historic harbours, if you’re interested in sailing, watersports, tall ships, sea shanties and oyster festivals, you couldn’t come to a better place.
 Plus if surfing’s what you’re after, a string of top-class beaches lie less than half an hour’s drive away - it’s also not unheard of to get surf in Falmouth!
 Here’s a small selection of what’s on offer.
-For other FXU (our Students' Union) clubs and societies, visit the FXU website.
+For other clubs and societies, visit the Falmouth & Exeter Students' Union website.

-Sitting on a strip of land between two river estuaries, Falmouth is renowned for offering some of the best sailing in the UK.
-Learn to sail in the sheltered creeks of the Fal and Helford estuaries, or head out to the open sea for some salty exhilaration.
-Falmouth School of Sailing and FXU’s own Sailing Club both offer excellent tuition – start in a dinghy and work your way up.
+Falmouth is renowned for offering some of the best sailing in the UK.
+Learn to sail in the sheltered creeks of the Fal and Helford estuaries, or head to the open sea for some salty exhilaration.
+Falmouth School of Sailing and the Unions' own Sailing Club both offer excellent tuition – start in a dinghy and work your way up.

-Of course, there’s surfing, too, and plenty of it.
 Falmouth Surf School is affordable and friendly, and offers transport, equipment and tuition at a number of Cornwall’s best surfing beaches.
-Gwithian is great for learning, while Porthtowan is a lovely beach that is suited to more experienced surfers.
+Gwithian is great for learning, while Porthtowan is a lovely beach suited to more experienced surfers.
 The FXU Surf Club offers a lift-sharing scheme and uses the Students’ Union mini-buses to get to the best surf.
 Don't worry if you’re just starting out, everyone from complete beginners to sponsored riders goes along.

 If it’s too windy to surf, try kitesurfing.
 Beginners can book lessons at the Extreme Academy at Watergate Bay on the north coast, or through Mobius kite school, who are based at Perranporth but offer tuition all over west Cornwall.

 The area around Falmouth and the Lizard Peninsula offers some of the best diving in the UK.
 With clear waters, diverse marine life and many wrecks to explore, what more could you ask for?
 There’s also the Scylla Reef, a superb leisure diving spot off the south coast, just this side of Plymouth.
-Cornwall Divers in Falmouth rents diving equipment and offers big student discounts on its PADI courses.
+Cornish Diving Centre in Falmouth rents diving equipment and offers big student discounts on its PADI courses.

 Every Sunday, a bunch of students pitch up at Gyllyngvase Beach in Falmouth, have a bit of a swim and then talk about it in the Gylly Beach Café afterwards.
-There's a hardcore of year-round stalwarts, and up to 150 members overall.
+There's up to 150 members overall.
 It’s just for fun, surprisingly enjoyable, and no one takes it too seriously.

 Cornwall has a fantastic arts and culture scene.
 Home to a variety of theatres, performances venues, cinemas, museums and art galleries, there are a wide range of opportunities to see plays, concerts, and films around the county.
 In Falmouth, the Princess Pavillions hosts live music, comedians, plays and community events and has recently seen acts such as Frank Turner.
 The Poly in Falmouth has a programme of live events, exhibitions, lectures, films and workshops running throughout the year.
 Cornwall's main events venue The Hall for Cornwall is in nearby Truro and hosts a variety of events throughout the year including the Banff Film Festival.